Ismaili1995/web_scraper/README.md

 # web_scraper
-Web scrapping with Python BeautifulSoup
+Web scrapping with Python BeautifulSoup for various uses